hahnprojects/flow/README.md

 - communication over stdin and stdout
 - script starts, calculates, returns, gets destroyed
-- scripts gets instantiated on receiving of a message and gets destroyed after calculation is finished
+- script gets instantiated on receiving of a message and gets destroyed after calculation is finished
 - has to be reinstantiated for every message
 - useful for short simple scripts that don't have to keep data in memory